-Service or repairs to helm-area equipment should be performed by your Tiara Yachts Dealer or other qualified marine repair technician.
+Service or repairs to equipment inside your console should be performed by your Tiara Yachts Dealer or other qualified marine repair technician.
 Failure to do so could result in damage to equipment used to safely operate the boat.

-1.2.1 Engine Controls
+1.1.1 Engine Controls

-The engine control head is located on the starboard side of the helm seat.
+The engine control head is located on the starboard side of the helm.
 The control head has two levers; the port side lever controls the port engine and the starboard side lever controls the starboard engine.
-The ignition buttons are located on the helm, to starboard of the steering wheel.
+The ignition buttons are located on the starboard side of the helm.
 The PORT ignition button is for the port engine and the STARBOARD button is for the starboard engine.
 Review chapter 5 and your engine user manual for starting and operating procedures.